The Truth Behind Cannabis Law: The Hypocrisy of Big Pharma & the US Government

 On top of that, hemp is known to have over 25,000 other applications.

-Here’s just a few of the uses that have cause public interest in hemp to skyrocket:
+Here are just a few of the uses that have caused public interest in hemp to skyrocket:

 1. CBD As Medicine

-CBD can be derived of both hemp and marijuana.
+CBD can be derived from both hemp and marijuana.

 Hemp-derived CBD allows you to receive the therapeutic qualities of the cannabinoid without intoxicating side-effects.

 CBD tinctures hold promising medical potential.

 Studies indicate that CBD can aid patients in their struggles with conditions such as: